Denver, CO Car Shipping: 2026 Costs & Routes

 How Auto Transport Works

-First, understand the two main players: brokers and carriers.
-A broker, such as Sakaem Logistics, acts as a middle‑man who matches you with a carrier.
-The carrier is the company that actually drives the truck and moves your car.
+The industry has two main players: brokers and carriers.
+A broker, such as Sakaem Logistics, does not move the vehicle themselves.
+Instead, they match you with a carrier – the company that owns the truck or trailer that will actually transport your car.
+Understanding this split helps you choose a trustworthy partner.

-Step 2 – The broker selects a carrier.
-Reputable brokers vet carriers for safety ratings, insurance coverage, and customer reviews.
-This vetting protects you and ensures the carrier handling your auto transport meets industry standards.
+Step 2: The broker selects a carrier.
+A reputable broker screens carriers for proper licensing, insurance, and positive reviews.
+This vetting protects you and ensures the carrier can handle your specific vehicle safely.